-All circulars issued from time_to time must be accepted by council to make it a biding document.
+All circulars issued from time to time must be accepted by council to make it a binding document.

-4.7 THE PREFERENTIAL PROCUREMENT POLICY FRAMEWORK ACT
+VI.
+THE PREFERENTIAL PROCUREMENT POLICY FRAMEWORK ACT

-The Preferential Procurement Policy Framework Act (PPPFA), Act No 5 of 2000, was promulgated to give effect to Section 217(3) of the Constitution by providing a-framework for the implementation of the procurement policy contemplated in Section 217(2) of the Constitution.
+The Preferential Procurement Policy Framework Act (PPPFA), Act No 5 of 2000, was promulgated to give effect to Section 217(3) of the Constitution by providing a framework for the implementation of the procurement policy contemplated in Section 217(2) of the Constitution.